Aircloak/aircloak/cloak/docs/diffix.md

 The operators `IN` (with more than one element) and `<>` are disallowed for isolating columns.
 This prevents easily isolating individual users, or controling which individual users comprise an answer.

-For the remaining operators, the cloak requires that *all conditions* that operate on isolating columns to be [clear](#clear-conditions-in-range-negative-conditions)
+For the remaining operators, the cloak requires that *all conditions* that operate on isolating columns to be [clear](#clear-conditions-in-range-negative-conditions).

 ### String functions